AlexanderWillner/runMacOSinVirtualBox/README.md

 * Reboot
   * Q: I see the message ```MACH Reboot```.
 What should I do?
-  * A: The VM just starts to restart.
+  * A: The VM failed to restart.
 Restart manually.
 * Installation Loop
   * Q: After starting the installation the VM restarts and I see the installer again.
-  * A: Switch off the VM and go to step 4.
+  * A: You forgot to remove the installation CD.
+Switch off the VM and go to step 4.
 * Kernel Panic
   * Q: I see the message ```Error loading kernel cache (0x9)```.
 What should I do?
-  * A: Restart the VM.
-This error is shown from time to time.
+  * A: This error is shown from time to time.
+Restart the VM.